Infodemic Project

 Beginning in 2022, the University of Auckland, as part of Asia Pacific Research Universities (APRU) Infodemic Initiative, developed a Misinformation Resilience Index (MRI) in response to this challenge.
 In Phase 1, researchers carried out a proof of concept for the MRI by using publicly available data on social media usage, trust in science, and legislative actions.
 The MRI provided a composite score for a population’s exposure and resilience to misinformation.
 There was a remarkable correlation between the MRI and vaccine uptake.
 No correlation was found when the MIR was tested with a country’s economic well-being.
 Case studies in Australia, China, Hong Kong, and Singapore supported the MRI’s feasibility but underscored the need for further refinement.
 Please find more on the early stage working paper on this project, following this link ‘A Misinformation Resilience Index to Inform Policy and Practice‘.

-Phase 2 of the project aims to refine the Misinformation (and Disinformation) Resilience Index (MRI) based on insights from case studies, establish transparent methodologies for the index and data collection, and expand its applicability beyond the context of the Covid-19 pandemic and vaccine uptake.
+Phase 2 of the project aimed to establish transparent methodologies to better understand the phenomenon of mis- and dis-information and expand its applicability beyond the context of the Covid-19 pandemic and vaccine uptake.